Combining a safari with a trip to Australia and New Zealand

-As mentioned, the time of year that you are travelling and the inclusions that you have on your trip do have a big bearing on the overall cost of your trip, however I hope that this helps give you some guideline to work towards, and I wish you a wonderful anniversary next year!
+As mentioned, the time of year that you are travelling and the inclusions that you have on your trip do have a big bearing on the overall cost of your trip, however I hope that this helps give you some guideline to work toward, and I wish you a wonderful anniversary next year.

 Was this useful?